ametiste-oss/ametiste-metrics/README.md

   * [Metrics service with aop support](#metrics-service-with-aop-support)
   * [Child projects and libraries with only annotations required](#child-projects-and-libraries-with-only-annotations-required)
 * [Annotation examples](#annotation-examples)

+##Documentation
+Library at a glance is described here, for more detailed description view [wiki](https://github.com/ametiste-oss/ametiste-metrics/wiki)

 ##Usage example